-Burglary: The unlawful entry into a building or other structure with the intent to commit a felony or a theft.20
+Burglary: The unlawful entry into a building or other structure with the intent to commit a felony or a theft.

-Theft - Motor Vehicle: The theft or attempted theft of a motor vehicle, including automobiles, trucks, motorcycles, golf carts, mopeds, e-bikes, and electric scooters.
+Theft - Motor Vehicle: The theft or attempted theft of a motor vehicle, including automobiles, trucks, motorcycles, golf carts, and mopeds.